shivali1507/Restaurants/README.md

 # Restaurants
-Created a Restaurant UI using HTML, CSS, Javascript and React which displays multiple cards of nearby restaurants
+Created a UI using HTML, CSS, Javascript and React which displays multiple cards of nearby restaurants